 Billed Annually $99, Free 5 users included

 Are you ready to start your own catering company?
 Discover the benefits and steps you need to accomplish for a successful catering business by using one of our Catering Plan Templates.
 At Template.net, we offer you unlimited choices of high-quality and printable templates that will guide you in making a top-notch catering business plan.
-We assure you that our templates are ready-made that is 100% customizable through your favorite programs such as Google Docs, Microsoft Word, and Apple Pages for an easy editing experience.
+We assure you that our templates are ready-made that is 100% customizable through your favorite programs such as Google Docs, Microsoft Word, and Apple Pages, PDF for an easy editing experience.
 Do not waste any more time and start making the best out of it by downloading our premium templates now!

 The catering industry is one of the few nearly recession-proof businesses in the United States since it saw a spike of 1.8 percent annually from 2010 through 2015.
 Even though the economy is bad, individuals will still hold baby showers, funerals, weddings, parties and graduations from high school.